cheme/mydht/blog/process.md

 There is still 3 threads (global service, peerstore service and the mainloop), two being the same use case as Api service (single service from mainloop) and the last required to test on multiple peers without having to change the test method.

-SRef seems interesting, yet it absolutely requires some macro derivability, it is an ok complement to sendable.
+SRef seems interesting, yet it absolutely requires some macro derivability, it is an ok addition to the 'Send' marker trait.
-I consider removing all 'Clone' dependant implementing and keeping only the 'SRef' one when both are present : then maybe changing service base type to allways use SRef variants (Clone variants becoming useless).
+I consider removing all 'Send' dependant implemention and keeping only the 'SRef' ones : then maybe changing service base type to allways use SRef variants (Send variants becoming useless).
 Obviously ArcRef and CloneRef SRef implemetation replacing the previous use case (for all thread we only need the config that was describe for running RcRef over threads).
-Yet if putting Service in its own crate Clone implementation are still interesting to avoid using SRef.

-This seems also pretty bad with this SRef abstraction : https://github.com/rust-lang/rust/issues/42763 and almost all spawner but I think it needs to be checked.
+https://github.com/rust-lang/rust/issues/42763 seems pretty bad with this SRef abstraction, same with almost all spawner, but I think it needs to be checked.

-Another possibility for simplier service traits could be to have a single function for unyielding and sending message : put Channel into SpawnUnyield.

-Generaly channels implementations require a limit in their buffers, especially for service such as 'Write' where the message are consumed after authentication but can be send before.
-That is not an issue as the trait can already return errors.
+If putting Service in its own crate, Clone and Send constrained implementation of spawner and channels are still interesting to avoid SRef usage.